obandomarcos/ToMoDL/paper.md

    * *U-Net* — deep learning-based reconstruction using a convolutional network;
    * *ToMoDL* — hybrid deep learning approach combining model-based priors and learned representations.

 **CPU/GPU selection** Users can choose whether to perform reconstruction on the CPU or accelerate computations using the GPU, depending on available hardware and the selected algorithm.
-When running on the GPU, napari-tomodl supports **batch reconstruction**, allowing multiple slices to be reconstructed **in parallel** to significantly improve processing speed.
+When running on the GPU, tomopari supports **batch reconstruction**, allowing multiple slices to be reconstructed **in parallel** to significantly improve processing speed.
 Batch size can be adjusted depending on available GPU memory in the advanced mode.

 7. **Reconstruction settings** – Parameters controlling reconstruction quality can be adjusted, including the choice of filter (for FBP), smoothing level, and whether to clip the reconstruction to a circular field of view.

- * *Clip to circle* Restricts reconstruction to a circular field of view, removing background noise and improving visualization for cylindrical samples (i think it has nothing to do with cylindrical samples, remove.).
+ * *Clip to circle* Restricts reconstruction to a circular field of view, removing background noise and improving visualization for cylindrical samples.
  * *Filter selection (for FBP methods)* Users can choose the desired filtering kernel (e.g., *Ram-Lak*, *Shepp-Logan*, etc.) for the filtered backprojection algorithm, balancing noise suppression and edge preservation.
  * *Smoothing level* corresponds to the number of ToMoDL iterations, which controls the sharpness/smoothness of the reconstructed images.
 As an altenative, in the basic mode, users can select the smoothing strength as **HIGH**, **MEDIUM**, **LOW**.